SumoLogic/logstash-output-sumologic/README.md

 It is fully free and fully open source.
 The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.

 ## Getting Started
-This guide is for the users just want download the binary and make the plugin work.
+This guide is for the users just want to download the binary and make the plugin work.
 For the developer, please refer to the [Developer Guide](DEVELOPER.md)

 ### 1. Create a Sumo Logic HTTP source
 Create a [Sumo Logic](https://www.sumologic.com/) free account if you currently don't have one.